abenjamin09/Google-Data-Analytics-Capstone-Project-1-Bellabeat/README.md

 summary(sleepday_merged_User5$TotalHoursAsleep)
 ```

-# Summary of Analysis

-After reviewing these data sets I have discovered three major trends.
-First is from the "sleepday_merged data set."
-Here, I analyzed the average hours of sleep each user is getting per night, from April 2016 through May 2016.
-After dropping outliers and analyzing the data it is apparent that users are getting between 6 to 8 hours of sleep.
-My second analyzation was of "heartrate_seconds_merged data set" and "hourlyintensity_merged data set."
-After analyzing data for user 6 on 4/12/16, it is noticeable the effect that average intensity has on heart rate.
-These two variables are strongly correlated with a correlation coefficient of **0.878**.
-My last analyzation was of weight log information.
-Trends in this data set show that many users are not logging their weight information.
+# Step 6 - Act

+**Guiding questions**

+* What is your final conclusion based on your analysis?
+After analyzing sleep, intensity, heart rate, and weight log data it is evident that there are ways to improve upon the Bellabeat product of choice: Bellabeat app.
+From this analysis adding features such as graphs, alarms, and weight log abilities will allow the Bellabeat product of choice to add further value to users and thus increase marketability.
+* How could your team and business apply your insights?
+Add graphs, accessability for weight log data, and alarms
+* What next steps would you or your stakeholders take based on your findings? take findings to development team and then begin new marketing strategy
+* Is there additional data you could use to expand on your findings?

-# Recommendations
+#### Insights and Recommendations

 To influence sales and usage of the Bellabeat app the company will need to implement graphs of sleep, heart rate, intensity, and similar data within the app.
-Secondly, the implementation of routine sleep notifications to alert users of when to go to sleep to obtain 6-8 hours of sleep will be beneficial as this is the average amount of sleep seen for users within these data sets.
-Lastly, it will be beneficial for the company to find ways in which users can easily log weight data as this is a major point of missing data within our smart device data sets.
+Routine sleep notifications to alert users of when to go to sleep to obtain 6-8 hours of sleep will be beneficial as this is the average amount of sleep seen for users within the data set.
+Lastly, It will be beneficial for the company to find ways in which users can easily log weight data as this is a point of concern within our data.